 Where Not to Use Light Floors

 There are not many situations where a light wood floor would be unsuitable.
 Some people may be concerned with cleaning and maintenance.
 You may actually find that with light wood floors it is harder to see the dust and debris — that can be good and bad.

-But when it comes to maintenance, with the right sealer on your floor, the flooring should be easy to clean and maintain from all the spills that might occur, or dirt that might get tracked in.
+When it comes to maintenance, if you apply the right sealer, the floor should be easy to clean and maintain regardless of spills that might occur or dirt that might get tracked in.

-Of course there are dozens of finish choices for your floor so find an experienced manufacturer who understands wood, stains, finishes and color so you can be ensured the best results.
-And if you are looking for ideas, get inspired here.
+There are dozens of finish choices for your floor so find an experienced manufacturer who understands wood, stains, finishes, and color so you can be ensured the best results.